top1944/duckuments/docs/atoms_85_fall2017_projects/18_explicit-coord/20-intermediate-design-document-explicit-coord.md

 Nodes:

-1. LED_coordination
+1. LED_coordination:
     * Input: From Parking group “you are at an intersection” (additionally there is a parameter that indicates whether intersections are cleared with explicit or implicit coordination)
     * Output: Duckiebot move (“go”/ ”not go”)
     * Subscribed topic:
-	    * flag_at_intersection from Parking group, bool message: true/false
+	    * flag_at_intersection from Parking group, bool message: true/ false
     * Published topic: move_intersection
         * string message: go/ no_go

-2. LED_emitter
+2. LED_emitter:
     * Input: Communication is needed
     * Output: LED turn on or stay off
     * Subscribed topic:
 	    * LED_switch from LED-coordination, string message: on/ off
-    * Published topics: None.
+    * Published topics: None

-3. LED_detection
+3. LED_detection:
 Depending on the algorithm implemented:
     * Input: camera_image (possibly after anti-instagram) and message indicating whether detection is needed
     * Output: LED detected/ LED not detected